muhamed42/Assignment-QS3/Contacts-Testcases.md

 ## Verify that the user can view contacts with pagination
 ## Test Data: page=1, limit=10
 ### Steps
-- Send a GET request to the /contacts endpoint with pagination parameters.
+- Navigate to the GET /contacts endpoint.
-- Then Click Excute.
+- Add query parameters for pagination (e.g., ?page=1&limit=10).
+- Execute and review the paginated response.
 ### Expected Result
 - The response includes a paginated list of contacts.
 ### Actual Result